 If you're in the French Quarter, hop on this National Historic Landmark (they say it's the only one that moves) and rattle and roll your way out to the Garden District.
 Starting at Canal Street, you'll roll through the Central Business District, the Arts/Warehouse District, and the working-class Lower Garden District before you hit the famous stretch of St. Charles Avenue mansions that you've seen in so many movies and TV shows.

-The streetcar actually makes its way a fair bit past the Garden District, into the long-ago suburb of Carrollton, but you'll probably want to jump off at Washington Street and stroll the few blocks in (just follow the pack) to see most of the other big sights of the neighborhood.
-Or better yet, relax and ride it all the way around, jumping off at Washington on the return trip.
+The streetcar actually makes its way a fair bit past the Garden District, into the historic suburb of Carrollton, but you'll probably want to jump off at Washington Street and stroll the few blocks in (just follow the pack) to see most of the other big sights of the neighborhood.
+Or better yet, relax and ride it all the way around, jumping off at Washington Street on the return trip.

 02 of 05